jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## Quote

-"We are really the revolutionaries in the world today-not the kids with long hair and beards who were wrecking the schools a few years ago."
+_We are really the revolutionaries in the world today—not the kids with long hair and beards who were wrecking the schools a few years ago._

 Gordon Moore, co-founder of Intel, 1973.

 ## Dedication